t-affeldt/climate_api/ROADMAP.md

 - Find good values for weather conditions
 - Make sure all weather presets are working

-## Required for Beta
-- Ability to register environment conditions dynamically (like the heat)

 ## Planned for first release
 - Write helpful README
 - Set effects on player join
 - Improve value structures of particle and skybox effects
 - Make sounds adjust to changes by weather presets
-- Ability to force set a wind speed via chat commands

 ## Nice to have
 - Write documentation on how to add weathers and effects